salujaparam/calculator/README.md

 # Calculator

 A simple calculator to solve complex calculations.
+Created using HTML, CSS and vanilla javaScript.